fbpx

 nurse anesthetist and doctor standing around a person on the operating table

-Be A CRNA Fast: CRNA school will always be here, but you have to ensure that if things get in the way, you stay on the path by staying involved, connected, and grounded in your passion.
+How To Become a CRNA: CRNA school will always be here, but you have to ensure that if things get in the way, you stay on the path by staying involved, connected, and grounded in your passion.

 If you know your longstanding manager is going to be leaving and you are going to be applying to CRNA school within 3 to 4 months, get the reference before they officially go.
 Ask them for that reference and say, “Congratulations on your new position” or “I’m sad to see you go but I appreciate everything you’ve done.
 Can you please write me a letter of reference for CRNA school?
 You know me the best.
 I’ve worked with you.
 I would be honored and grateful if you could do this for me before you go.”